nilshoffmann/cloud-user-docs/wiki/Concept/basics.md

 ##### Volume

 Hard disks of virtual machines are not persistent.
 After the virtual machine is terminated, its hard disk's content is deleted and not available anymore.
 A volume in contrast provides a persistent way to store data.
 It is created separately from a virtual machine and attached to an instance at runtime.
 It may also be detached and attached to another instance at will.
-The volume acts a another block device from the point of view of the virtual machine, so users are not restricted to certain formats.
+The volume acts as another block device from the point of view of the virtual machine, so users are not restricted to certain formats.

 In the current configuration, the same volume cannot be attached to multiple virtual machines (in the same way a physical hard disk can only be connected to one compute).
 To share the content of volume, snapshots can be made and different snapshots can be attached to different instances.